History of Saint Pierre and Miquelon: Windfall from Prohibition

-Starting in 1920, the US passed the Eighteenth Amendment to the United States Constitution which led to Prohibition.
+In 1920, the US passed the Eighteenth Amendment to the United States Constitution which led to Prohibition.
 As a result, St. Pierre and Miquelon became the transshipment point for bringing illegal alcohol from Canada into the United States.
 Some Canadian provinces also experimented with prohibition as well, but alcohol manufacturers in Canada were still allowed to distil liquor for export.
 A French law forbidding the importation of foreign liquor was repealed in 1922, drastically increasing the alcohol smuggling operations.
 Canadian whisky, Caribbean rum and legally imported French wines and spirits were the main products smuggled into and then reshipped from the islands.

-Many gangsters including Al Capone and Bill McCoy set up operations in the islands, using them as a base to smuggle alcohol into the US.
+During the US Prohibition period, many gangsters including Al Capone and Bill McCoy set up operations in the islands, using them as a base to smuggle alcohol into the US.
 Fishermen and armateurs gave up their regular jobs to unload alcohol from Canada, Europe and Bermuda and store it in warehouses.
 A new fish processing plant was converted into a warehouse.
 Additionally, distilleries were set up on the islands.
 This economic boom lasted until the end of Prohibition in 1933, and was known locally as "Les Temps de la Fraude".
 As quickly as it began, the boom collapsed when Prohibition was repealed, leaving a depressed local economy.

 Local legend holds that Capone regularly visited Saint-Pierre, and a local bar displays a hat alleged to have been his.